olaar09/auth_with_firebase/README.md

 Install this package

-See example for how to use.
+See example for how to use @ https://github.com/olaar09/auth_with_firebase/tree/master/example

 This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/),